Scenic Railway (Dreamland Margate)

-The Scenic Railway is a wooden roller coaster located at the Dreamland Amusement Park in Margate, United Kingdom.
-It first opened in 1920 and is the oldest roller coaster in the UK.
-The ride is distinctive compared to modern-day roller coasters, as a brakeman is still required to travel with the train to control its speed, manually applying brakes when needed.
-It is also one of only eight scenic railways in the world, and the UK's English Heritage granted the roller coaster Grade II listed status in 2002 and Grade II* listed status in 2011.
+The Scenic Railway was a wooden roller coaster located at the Dreamland Amusement Park in Margate, United Kingdom.
+First opened in 1920, the ride was distinctive compared to modern-day roller coasters, as a brakeman was required to travel with the train to control its speed, manually applying brakes when needed.
+UK's English Heritage granted the roller coaster Grade II listed status in 2002 and Grade II* listed status in 2011, when it was the oldest operating roller coaster in the UK and one of only eight scenic railways in the world.
 The Scenic Railway was non-operational from 2006 until 2015 amid park closure and restoration following an arson attack.
+The ride was closed in August 2024 due to a derailing incident, and has remained standing but not operating since.
+In January 2026 it was announced that the ride would no longer operate.